Causal Collaborative Filtering: Related Work

+Collaborative Filtering (CF) \cite{ekstrand2011collaborative} is based on a key idea that similar users may share similar interests and similar items may be liked by similar users.
+Early memory-based CF models---such as user-based CF \cite{resnick1994grouplens,konstan1997grouplens} and item-based CF \cite{sarwar2001item,linden2003amazon}---calculate the similarity between users or items for recommendation based on pre-defined similarity functions such as cosine similarity.
+To extract latent semantic meanings from the matrix, researchers later explored learned user and item vector representations to calculate the matching score of each user-item pair for recommendation, including Latent Factor Models (LFM) such as matrix factorization \cite{koren2009matrix}, tensor factorization \cite{karatzoglou2010multiverse} and factorization machines \cite{rendle2010factorization}.
 The development of deep learning and neural networks has further extended CF. The relevant methods can be broadly classified into two categories: similarity learning approach and representation learning approach.
-The similarity learning approach adopts simple user/item representations (such as one-hot) and learns a complex matching function (such as a prediction network) to calculate user-item matching scores \cite{cheng2016wide,xue2017deep,he2017neural,hsieh2017collaborative}, while the representation learning approach learns rich user/item representations and adopts a simple matching function (e.g., inner product) for efficient matching score calculation \cite{zheng2017joint,zhang2017joint,zhang2016collaborativekdd,ai2018learning,mcauley2015image}.
-User representations can also be directly calculated from the user's interaction histories, such as in sequential recommendation \cite{rendle2010factorizing,hidasi2015session,kang2018self,chen2018sequential,tang2018personalized}.
-Another important direction is learning to rank for recommendation, which learns the relative ordering of items instead of the absolute scores.
-A representative method on this direction is Bayesian Personalized Ranking (BPR) \cite{rendle2012bpr}, which is a pair-wise learning to rank method.
+The similarity learning approach adopts simple user and item representations (such as one-hot) and learns a complex matching function (such as a prediction network) to calculate user-item matching scores \cite{cheng2016wide,xue2017deep,hsieh2017collaborative}, while the representation learning approach learns rich user and item representations and adopts a simple matching function (e.g., inner product) for efficient matching score calculation \cite{zheng2017joint,zhang2017joint,zhang2016collaborative,ai2018learning,mcauley2015image}.
+Another important direction is learning to rank for recommendation, which learns the relative ordering of items instead of the absolute scores, such as Bayesian Personalized Ranking (BPR) \cite{rendle2012bpr}.